DevishiSoni/Software-Design-Project/README.md

 ---

-TourCat is a comprehensive desktop application designed to help users discover, explore, and interact with Canadian landmarks.
+TourCat is a desktop application designed to help users discover, explore, and interact with Canadian landmarks.
 The system provides:

 - **Interactive Catalog**: Browse many Canadian landmarks with detailed information and related pictures.
 This also includes many functionailities such as adding and deleting, viewing and editing landmarks.
 - **User Accounts**: Secure login and logout system with personalized profiles.